roederja/asus-rog-strix-b460I-hackintosh/README.md

 Things I changed from default:
 * Fast boot: OFF
-* Virtualisation: ON
+* Intel Virtualization Technology: ON
 * OS type: Windows UEFI
-* Enable XMP memory profile.
-* I cleared the platform key as this seems to disable secure boot.
+* Clear the platform key as this disables secure boot.

 ### SSDTs
 Compiled by following the [Dortania's ACPI Guide](https://dortania.github.io/Getting-Started-With-ACPI/), the `.dsl` SSDT files can be found in SSDTS folder.
 You will need [MaciASL](https://github.com/acidanthera/MaciASL) to compile them.